How Much Do Care Homes Cost?

 According to Care Information Scotland, average care home fees are £762.62 per week for residential care costs.
 If you require nursing care, the average nursing home cost can increase to £888.38 a week.
 There are many online care costs calculator sites that you could use to get an estimated cost for you or your family member.

 One specific factor that can affect the price of your care is your location.
 Care homes tend to be more expensive in urban areas such as London or Kent compared to those in other areas of the UK in more rural locations.
-The North East and North West of England are found to have the lowest average weekly cost.
+The care homes in Scotland are found to have among the lowest average weekly cost.

 Another factor that can cause the care home costs to differ is the services offered within the home, and whether they are included within the overall fee.
 A care home that provides a singular care type with minimal facilities will cost considerably less than one that offers multiple specialist care options and a range of facilities and amenities.